mishramurli464/Alteryx_/README.md

 ## 6) Data Cleansing
 Use Data Cleansing to fix common data quality issues.
 You can replace/remove null values, remove unwanted characters, modify capitalization/case.

+## 7) Formula
+Use Formula to create new columns, update columns, and use 1 or more expressions to perform a variety of calculations and operations.
+Go to Functions for a list of functions to use to create an expression.
+The  Formula tool can  update multiple fields  per tool instance.

+## 8) Multi Row Formula
+Use Multi-Row Formula to take the concept of the Formula tool a step further.
+This tool allows you to use row data as part of the formula creation and is useful for doing  mathematical calculations.
+The Multi-Row Formula tool can only update one field per tool instance.
+If you would like to update multiple fields, you need to add a Multi-Row Formula tool for each field to be updated.

+## 9) Multi Field Formula
+It is quite similar to  formula tool but here we can update multiple fields of same type in a one go by using expressions.

+## 10) Imputation
+Use Imputation to replace a specified value within one or more numeric data fields with another specified value.

+## 11) Select
+Use Select to include, exclude, and reorder the columns of data that pass through your workflow.
+Excluding columns can limit the data that passes through a workflow and improve performance.
+You can also use the Select tool to modify the type and size of data, rename a column, add a description, and more.

+## 12) Select Records
+Use Select Records to return records and ranges of records that are specified, including discontinuous ranges of records.
+This tool is very useful for troubleshooting and sampling.

+*Configure the Tool*
+Ranges: Enter the records or range of records to return.
+A single digit returns only the entered row.
+For example, "3" returns only row 3.

+A minus sign before a number returns row 1 through the entered row.
+For example, "-2" returns rows 1 and 2.

+A range of numbers returns the rows in the range, including the entered rows.
+For example, "17-20" returns rows 17, 18, 19, and 20.

+A number followed by a plus sign returns the entered row through the last row.
+For example, "50+" returns row 50 through the last row.

+Any combination can be used at the same time by entering the numbers on a new line.

+## 13) Generate Rows
+Use Generate Rows to create new rows of data at the record level.
+Use this tool to create a sequence of numbers, transactions, or dates.

+## 14) Record ID
+Use Record ID to create a new column in the data and assign a unique identifier, that increments sequentially, for each record in the data.
+The Record ID tool generates unique identifiers with numeric values or string values, based on the data type you select.

+## 15) Unique
+Use Unique to distinguish whether a data record is unique or a duplicate by grouping on one or more specified fields, then sorting on those fields.

+## 16) Sort
+is used to sort the fields(ascending/descending)